Apostolos-Daniel/terraform-datadog/README.md

 Every time you reference a new module, you need to run `terraform init` first.

+## Using pre-commit hooks

+You can use various useful git pre-commit hooks.

+I used [this repo](https://github.com/antonbabenko/pre-commit-terraform#how-to-install) that includes a few useful terraform hooks.

+- terraform_fmt: formats .tf files accordingly
+- terraform_docs: auto-generates documentation
+- terraform_validate: runs the `terraform validate` command, this is sensible to run before commiting

+Run `pre-commit run -a` locally if you want to run the hooks without commiting.

 ## Adding an existing resource via terraform

 You will probably get into a scenario where you create an existing Datadog resource (that was created via the UI).
 This begs some quesitons: